 We have a wealth of experience from dealing with both commercial and personal insolvency matters; we also have excellent relationships with some of the best insolvency practitioners in the area.
 As with many things, the earlier an actual or potential insolvency issue is addressed the better the potential outcome will be.
 For more information please visit our Insolvency page.

-Our company and commercial team is headed by Martin Reynolds an experienced commercial solicitor with a background in commercial dispute resolution and insolvency law.
+Our Property and Commercial Department is headed by Martin Reynolds an experienced commercial solicitor with a background in commercial dispute resolution and insolvency law.
 To contact Martin and his team; call 0118 958 9711 or email email@example.com.